-Except for royalties reported on Form 1099-MISC, the statement mailing requirements explained earlier do not apply to statements to recipients for information reported on the forms listed under Other information above.
+Except for royalties reported on Form 1099-MISC, the statement mailing requirements explained earlier do not apply to statements to recipients for information reported on the forms listed under Other information, earlier.
 You may combine the statements with other reports or financial or commercial notices, or expand them to include other information of interest to the recipient.
 Be sure that all copies of the forms are legible.
 See Pub.
 1179 for certain "composite" statements that are permitted.

 When to furnish forms or statements.
-Generally, you must furnish Forms 1098, 1099, and W-2G information by February 2, 2009.
+Generally, you must furnish Forms 1098, 1099, 3921, 3922, and W-2G information by February 2, 2015.
+Forms 1099-B, 1099-S, and 1099-MISC (only if you are reporting payments in boxes 8 or

+14) must be furnished by February 17, 2015.
+This also applies to statements furnished as part of a consolidated reporting statement.
+See T.D.
+9504, 2010-47 I.R.B.
+670, available at www.irs.gov/irb/2010-47 IRB/ar08.html.
 However, you may issue them earlier in some situations, as provided by the regulations.
 For example, you may furnish Form 1099-INT to the recipient on redemption of U.S. Savings Bonds at the time of redemption.
-Brokers and barter exchanges may furnish Form 1099-B anytime but not later than February 2, 2009.
+Brokers and barter exchanges may furnish Form 1099-B anytime but not later than February 17, 2015.